matomatical/8bIT-Project/README.md

 ### Who do I talk to? ###

-Message us on [slack](https://itphq.slack.com/messages/git/) with questions, or email Matt at farrugiam@student.unimelb.edu.au.
+If you have any questions, email anyone of the following:
+* Matt at farrugiam@student.unimelb.edu.au
+* Mariam at mariams@student.unimelb.edu.au
+* Sam at sbeyer@student.unimelb.edu.au
+* Athir at isaleem@student.unimelb.edu.au
+* Li at lcheng3@student.unimelb.edu.au